C-Bridge17/war-card-game-CB/README.md

 - now we cd into the frontend folder and npm install once again
 - open up a secound terminal and cd into the backend folder and npm start
 - in the other terminal that should be cd into frontend you can npm start to see the app.

+# How to sim
+- Click the play button
+- Click the Deal button
+- Then you can click the start round button and hold enter to sim the round of war.

+# Features I would like to add
+- I would have loved to have added viewable cards.
+- A more detailed way to view what is being played and when
+- more testing I tried to crash course my way through some Jest videos for a little base
+- a loser counter to show how many times a player has lost